rancher/rancher-docs/docs/integrations-in-rancher/cloud-marketplace/aws-marketplace-payg-integration/troubleshooting.md

 title: Troubleshooting Rancher Prime PAYG Cluster in AWS
 ---

-This section contains information to help troubleshoot issues when installing the Rancher Prime PAYG offer.
+This section contains information to help troubleshoot issues when installing the Rancher Prime PAYG offering.

 ## Jobs and Pods